-Part 1: Initial assessment Yes No Can the work be undertaken while the electrical equipment is de-energised?
+Part 1: Initial assessment No Can the work be undertaken while the electrical equipment you are working on or near is de-energised?
 If Yes, go to Part 2.
-If No, is it: necessary in the interests of health and safety that the electrical work is carried out on the equipment while the equipment is energised?
-Or necessary that the electrical equipment to be worked on is energised in order for the work to be carried out properly?
+If No, is it: necessary in the interests of health and safety that the electrical work is carried out on or near the equipment while the equipment is energised?
+Or necessary that the electrical equipment is energised in order for the work to be carried out properly?
 Or is it necessary for the purposes of electrical testing required under section 15 of the ES Regulation?
 Or are there no reasonable alternative means of carrying out the work?
 If your answer to any of these is 'yes' go to Part 3 after considering whether part of the installation or equipment may be de-energised while the work is carried out.
-If you cannot answer 'yes' to any of these go to Part 2-you must work de- energised.
+If you cannot answer 'yes' to any of these go to Part 2-you must work deenergised.
 Part 2: Work de-energised Yes No Do you have approved test instruments suitable for the task?
 Have you checked that the test instruments are functioning correctly?
 Have you isolated the supply, for example by switching off?
 Have you conclusively tested that the equipment is de-energised?
 Note: testing to ensure the equipment is de-energised is considered

-'energised electrical work' and must be carried out in accordance with the requirements for such work.
+Note: testing to ensure the equipment is de-energised is considered 'energised electrical work' and must be carried out in accordance with the requirements for such work.